RAP 2015-16 | RESIDENT ARTIST SHOWINGS

 A band of pretend scientists perform research to early 80s music while pontificating on the nature of reality, humanity, and the on and the off.
 Meditation Zero takes a stab at ruminating on what Freud would recognize as the Death Drive, but which I am reframing as the cyborg situation.
 With devising support from Karen Kandel and Gregory Schott.
 Performed by Anthony Napoletano, Hannah Schilsky, Kate Brehm, and friends.

-This Is A Play By Jane Austen – I AM A BOYS CHOIR
+I AM A BOYS CHOIR

 An exploded version of all things Jane Austen that engages audiences in thinking about gender and class.
 We are stealing this iconic piece of heterosexual Western culture, appropriating it for the queer world, and using it to indulge and undermine the structures it is used to uphold.
 We aim to claim the characters who champion rigid gender roles for the darkness; after all, what is more queer than the self aware performance of gender?

 THE HARRIET HOLLAND SOCIAL CLUB PRESENTS THE 84TH ANNUAL STAR-BURST COTILLION IN THE GRAND BALLROOM OF THE RENAISSANCE HOTEL

 Created by Colette Robert

 By recreating a black debutante ball as an immersive theatrical event, this project will explore the history and language of “presenting” black female bodies.
 A company of black female artists will use music, movement, and text to transform a coming-of-age ritual into a personal and political piece of theatre.

 LET’S MAKE A LIL’ HUMAN THAT LOOKS LIKE YOU AND ME